Rorisis/Co-Occ/docs/train_and_eval.md

-# Getting started with OccFormer
+# Getting started with Co-Occ

 For most of our experiments, we train the model with 8 RTX A40 GPUs with 46G or 8 RTX A800 GPUs with 80G memory.
 Therefore, you may need similar hardwares to reproduce the training results.